malekabbes/malekabbes/README.md

 - 👨‍💻 All of my projects are available at [https://malekabbes.com](https://malekabbes.com)

-- 📝 I regularly write articles on [https://malekabbes.hashnode.dev](https://malekabbes.hashnode.dev)
+- 📝 I regularly write articles on [https://malekabbes.hashnode.dev](https://malekabbes.hashnode.dev) also started writing on dev.to [https://dev.to/malekabbes/](https://dev.to/malekabbes/))

 - 💬 Ask me about **Vuejs , React , angular , ExpressJS**